AbstractSDK/abstract/framework/docs/src/3_framework/7_upgradability.md

 Abstract manages the state-management related to module upgrades for you, ensuring your infrastructure remains intact and your applications continue to function smoothly through every upgrade.

-Upgrades is carried out in a manner that consistently maintains the integrity and security of your system.
+Upgrades are carried out in a manner that consistently maintains the integrity and security of your system.
 I.e. we programmed the system to **disallow** any upgrade actions that would break your system's version requirements.

 The process for upgrading modules is shown in the following diagram: